MicrosoftDocs/visualstudio-docs/mac/unity-tools.md

 description: "Introducing the Visual Studio Tools for Unity extension"
 author: dantogno
 ms.author: v-davian
-ms.date: 07/17/2017
+ms.date: 05/25/2018
 ms.assetid: 83FDD7A3-5D16-4B4B-9080-078E3FB5C623
 ---
 # Visual Studio for Mac Tools for Unity

 ![Stylized image of Unity and Visual Studio for Mac](media/vsmac-tools-unity-image1.png)

 Visual Studio for Mac Tools for Unity is a free Visual Studio extension that turns Visual Studio for Mac into a powerful tool for developing cross-platform games and apps with the Unity platform.

+Unity integration is included out of the box in Visual Studio for Mac, and starting from Unity 2018.1, Visual Studio for Mac is the default C# IDE for Unity projects.

 ## Overview

 Here are some of the key features of Visual Studio for Mac Tools for Unity: